5 Steps to Hiring a General Contractor for Your Renovation

 - Budget and payment schedule (make sure you have everything in writing)

 Sweeten recommends getting 3-5 estimates from contractors to see where the price range falls.
 This also allows you to experience the different personalities and communication styles of the contractors.
-Who you have the best rapport with?
+Who do you have the best rapport with?
 Who do you feel the most comfortable with?
 These factors will play a big part in your decision when hiring a general contractor.

 Understanding estimates from general contractors